-There is nothing like a stack of light and fluffy homemade gluten free pancakes to start off your morning.
+There is nothing like a stack of light and fluffy homemade gluten-free pancakes to start off your morning.
 It is one of our favorite recipes to make for breakfast.
-This is a quick and easy gluten free pancake recipe, perfect for busy school mornings and lazy weekends.
+This is a quick and easy gluten-free pancake recipe, which is perfect for busy school mornings and lazy weekends.

 Breakfast is the most important meal of the day.
 It kickstarts your brain and body to help you prepare for your day!
-If you love breakfast, you will want to check out all of my gluten free breakfast recipes!
+If you love breakfast, you will want to check out my gluten-free breakfast recipes for more breakfast inspiration!
 You can even have these for brinner, meaning breakfast for dinner :-).

-- Gluten free flour blend -Gluten free flour blend - I tested this recipe using Bob's Red Mill 1 to 1 Gluten Free Flour Blend, King Arthur's Measure for Measure Gluten Free Blend, and my DIY Gluten Free All Purpose Flour Blend.
-That doesn't mean others will not work; I have not tested other flours.
+- Gluten-Free Flour Blend – I tested this recipe using Bob’s Red Mill 1 to 1 Gluten-Free Flour Blend, King Arthur’s Measure for Measure Gluten-Free Blend, and my DIY Gluten Free All Purpose Flour Blend.
+That doesn’t mean others will not work; I have not tested other flours.

-- Xanthan Gum - If your gluten free flour blend doesn't contain Xanthan Gum, you will need to add it in.
+- Xanthan Gum – If your gluten-free flour blend doesn’t contain Xanthan Gum, you need to add 3/4 teaspoon to the dry ingredients.
 If your mix has it already, skip this.

 - Eggs – I used size large.